AnshShah3009/AnshShah3009/README.md

 - Participation in the International Robotics Challenge at Techfest, IIT Bombay in 2019
 - Contribution to the Quadcopter for GameOfDrones at Techfest, IIT Bombay in 2019
 - Cronus (an innovative surveillance bot concept)
-- Differentiable Local Planner (Current Project)
+- Convex Frre Space Local Planner based on Differentiable Convex Optimisatoin Layers

 Looking forward to exciting possibilities and collaborations in the dynamic world of robotics.